 A Legendary History

 While you’re learning about the Maya, deepen your understanding by learning more about their history.
 The Maya built their most important city-states in Belize and nearby Guatemala.
-The ruins of those great city-states dot the rainforest surrounding Belize.
+Not to mention, the ruins of those great city-states dot the rainforest surrounding Belize.
 You can visit many well-preserved, impressive ruins such as those at Altun Ha, Cahal Pech, Caracol, and Xunantunich.

 A visit to the Maya communities of Belize lets you experience a fascinating new culture.
 Make your Belize vacation memorable by getting to know the Maya.